sswam/allemande/doc/guide.md

 ### Work in Progess

-- **Storage**: We back up all chat and images, however the server has limited space.
-Images more than 7 days old might be removed.
-Save what you want to keep, or contact the developer to recover older images from the backup.
-We are working to fix this issue.
-- **Immersion**: The step-by-step method we use for image generation can break immersion.
-We have some ideas to address this.
+- **Image Processing**: We don't have img2img, face transfer, or LoRA training functions yet.
+The AIs can look at reference images for ideas if vision is enabled.
+- **Document Processing**: We are working on document conversion, vector embedding indexes and RAG to efficiently handle PDF documents and the like.
+It's not done yet.
+- **Memory**: We don't have automatic memory systems for AI characters yet.
+You can implement this manually by asking Summi or another summary agent to make a summary, then pasting into a new chat, a mission file, or an agent character sheet.
 - **Notifications**: We're working on AI initiative and notifications, it's not done yet.
 - **Voice Chat**: Voice chat is under development, it's going to be good!
-- **Memory**: We don't have automatic memory systems for AI characters yet.
-You can implement this manually by asking Summi or another summary agent to make a summary, then pasting into a new chat, a mission file, or an agent character sheet.
-- **Document Processing**: We are working on document conversion, vector embedding indexes and RAG to efficiently handle PDF documents and the like.
-It's not done yet.
-- **Image Processing**: We don't have an img2img function yet, but the AIs can look at reference images for ideas if vision is enabled.

 ### Future Directions

 - **Private Messaging**: We don't yet have a direct messaging feature
-- **Video Generation**: We don't have AI video generation yet
+- **Video Generation**: We may be able to interleave long-running processes such as video generation with other GPU workload.
+- **Scalability**: Users can volunteer their idle GPU resources to support the service

 ## Learning about Ally Chat